user profile avatar

 Bio

-I am a resilient woman of color, an emotional survivor of invisible traumas—including abuse, abandonment, and loss—and a mobility-disabled student who has refused to let adversity define her future.
-After sustaining a spinal cord and brain injury in a life-altering accident while serving in law enforcement, I rebuilt my purpose around healing, advocacy, and education.
-Now a proud graduate of Mesa College, A.A. in Psychology, I will begin my journey at San Francisco State University in Spring 2026, where I will pursue a B.A. in Psychology.
-My passion lies in helping others, particularly those who live at the intersection of trauma and disability.
+I am a resilient woman of color, an emotional survivor of invisible traumas—including abuse, abandonment, and loss—a mobility-disabled student with a C5C6 Spinal Cord Injury who refuses to let adversity define her future.
+After sustaining a spinal cord and a brain injury in a life-altering accident while serving in law enforcement, I rebuilt my purpose around healing, advocacy, and education.
+Now a proud graduate of Mesa College, A.A.
+Psychology program, I will begin my journey at one of three CSU Extended Learning Programs in Fall of 2026, where I will pursue my B.A. in Psychology.
+My passion lies in helping others see themselves in a better light in order to truly see others, particularly those who live at the intersection of trauma and disability.
 I am the founder of The C.A.P.E.A.B.L.E.
-Foundation, a nonprofit dedicated to helping people reclaim their power after hardship, and the creative force behind Jez Nubbin, a for-profit crafting brand built from my lived experience with limited hand mobility and inspired living situation in Skilled Nursing Facilities that being the creation of badge reels, brought by many of the Care Givers, Nurses, and Therapist, as they not only keep them compliant in wearing thier name tags, the badge reels have also brought some joy to their sometime hectic worked shifts.
-Through scholarship support, I hope to continue serving my community while advancing my education.
-Every degree I earn, every person I uplift, and every barrier I break is a tribute to those who feel forgotten.
-I am not just asking for help—I am extending my hand to lift others with me.
+Foundation, a nonprofit that will be dedicated to helping people reclaim their power after hardship.
+And as the creative force behind Jez Nubbin, my for-profit crafting brand built from my lived experience of having limited hand mobility.
+I love being inspired by my living situation in the care facility.
+The inspiration has drawn me to create various styles of badge reels, brought by many of the CNA's, Nurses, and Therapists, as they not only keep them compliant in wearing their name badges, the badge reels have also brought some joy to their sometime hectic worked shifts.
+Through scholarship support, I hope to continue serving my community while advancing my education goals.

 Education